lldap/lldap/README.md

 If you just set up the server, can get to the login page but the password you set isn't working, try the following:

-- (For docker): Make sure that the `/data` folder is persistent, either to a docker volume or mounted from the host filesystem.
+- (For Docker): Make sure that the `/data` folder is persistent, either to a docker volume or mounted from the host filesystem.
+- (For Docker): If you have run the docker container without the `LLDAP_LDAP_USER_DN` and `LLDAP_LDAP_USER_PASS` environment variables, the admin user created inside `users.db` will have no way to log in.
+So, kill the container, remove `users.db` and   redeploy the stack, with those variables set.
+(Note: Redeploying the stack with the variables but without deleting `users.db` will not do anything, as the admin user created persists due to volume mounting)
 - Check if there is a `lldap_config.toml` file (either in `/data` for docker or in the current directory).
 If there isn't, copy `lldap_config.docker_template.toml` there, and fill in the various values